Valeska Saab: Pageantry

 Saab then competed in the Miss World 2007 held in Sanya, People's Republic of China where she made history by becoming the first Miss Ecuador to win the Beauty With A Purpose award, based on her charity work helping children with a terrible genetic skin condition called ichthyosis.
 Saab tied with Miss Hong Kong, Kayi Cheung, for the award so both advanced to the semifinals automatically.
 She is the first Miss Ecuador to make the Miss World semifinals since Alicia Gisela Cucalón Macas did in 1986.
 Saab retired from beauty contests in 2007 and began a career as a model.

 Political career

 In 2009, Saab was elected to the Andean Parliament for the Madera de Guerrero/PSC, the former President León Febres Cordero's Political Party.
 In May 2012, as President of Fifth Commission "Of Social Affairs and Human Development", she coordinated the III Social Andean Summit.
 She finished her period in 2013.

 Charity Work

 After winning the title of Miss World Ecuador 2007, Saab began helping children affected by a rare disease called ichtyosis; and her work continues from then on.
-In addition, she is a member of the board of management of a charitable foundation called Kinderzentrum, an institution dedicated to helping special children with syndrome of down, autism, cerebral paralysis among other emotional problems.
+In addition, she is a member of the board of management of a charitable foundation called Kinderzentrum, an institution helping children with Down syndrome, autism, cerebral palsy among other emotional problems.